The $s^\pm$-Wave Superconductivity in the Pressurized La$_4$Ni$_3$O$_{10}$

 The density-functional-theory (DFT) based calculations suggest that the low-energy degrees of freedom in La$_4$Ni$_3$O$_{10}$ are mainly the Ni- $3d_{z^2}$ and $3d_{x^2-y^2}$ orbitals~\cite{Sakakibaraar,Dessau2017,Wang20231}.
 Similar with La$_3$Ni$_2$O$_{7}$, the interlayer coupling in La$_4$Ni$_3$O$_{10}$ are mainly realized through the strong hybridization between the Ni-$3d_{z^2}$ orbital and the O-$p_z$ orbital on the inner apical oxygen atoms~\cite{YangF2023,WuC2023,Wang20231}.
 Such strong interlayer coupling renders that the $3d_{z^2}$- orbital dominant bands are split into the bonding-, non-bonding- and anti-bonding- bands~\cite{Sakakibaraar}.
-Similarly with La$_3$Ni$_2$O$_7$, the pressure lifts up the top of the bonding 3$d_{z^2}$ band to cross the Fermi level, forming into a hole pocket near the Brillouin zone (BZ) corner $M(\pi,\pi)$ point~\cite{Sakakibaraar,Wang20231,Leonov,HLi,ZLu}, which might be important for the emergence of SC in the pressurized system.
+Similarly with La$_3$Ni$_2$O$_7$, the pressure lifts up the top of the bonding 3$d_{z^2}$ band to cross the Fermi level, forming into a hole pocket near the Brillouin zone (BZ) corner M$(\pi,\pi)$ point~\cite{Sakakibaraar,Wang20231,QHW,DXY,Leonov,HLi,ZLu}, which might be important for the emergence of SC in the pressurized system~\cite{WuC4}.
 The anti-bonding 3$d_{z^2}$ component is well above the Fermi level.
 The non-bonding 3$d_{z^2}$ band, which significantly hybridizes with the 3$d_{x^2-y^2}$ bands, is a new band absent in La$_3$Ni$_2$O$_7$~\cite{Sakakibaraar,Wang20231}.
-This band crosses the Fermi level and form multiple pockets, which might take an important role in the pairing mechanism of pressurized La$_4$Ni$_3$O$_{10}$~\cite{Dagotto}.
+As this band has a local bottom at the $\Gamma$-point and the local bottom is very near the Fermi level, band structures at the $\Gamma$-point may host an electron pocket~\cite{Dagotto,Leonov,ZLu,HLi} or not~\cite{QHW,DXY} from different research groups,depending on the band details.
+This band might also take an important role in the pairing mechanism of pressurized La$_4$Ni$_3$O$_{10}$~\cite{Dagotto}.